 He credits his teachers with inspiring him to succeed.

 “SRJC’s instructors gave me the knowledge to start my own business,” he said.
 “Now I am running a catering business and it’s so satisfying to look back at where I started and where I am now.”

 His memories about the JC are filled with special moments, including when his instructors gave him advice, encouragement, and the assurance that his talent and hard work will help him conquer the culinary world.

-While taking classes toward two certificates—Culinary and Baking & Pastry—Sergio started cooking professionally and worked for a retirement home in Healdsburg.
-There, he mastered managing a kitchen and following strict food safety codes and regulations.
-His first restaurant job was at the highly regarded Willi’s Seafood & Raw Bar in Healdsburg, where Sergio specialized in preparing huge amounts of oysters, salads and ceviche.
-After Willi’s Seafood, he took up a new challenge: he ran the kitchen, revamped production guides and updated the menu at Tres Hombres restaurant in Petaluma.
-After that, he took his talents to Belly Left Coast Kitchen & Taproom in Santa Rosa.
-His skills have also been put to good use at SRJC’s Culinary Center, where he created the 2014 Valentine’s Day dinner and designed a six-course menu for 60 guests.
+While in college, Sergio started cooking professionally and, in the beginning, he worked for a retirement home in Healdsburg where he mastered managing a kitchen and following strict food safety codes and regulations.
+His first restaurant job was at the highly regarded Willi’s Seafood & Raw Bar in Healdsburg, where Sergio specialized in preparing huge amounts of oysters, salads, and ceviche.
+Then, taking up a new challenge, he ran the kitchen, revamped production guides and updated the menu at Tres Hombres restaurant in Petaluma.
+After that, he helped open Belly Left Coast Kitchen & Taproom in Santa Rosa.
+By the time he achieved his SRJC certificates, he was splitting his time working at Lynmar Estate Winery in the Russian River Valley, where he created food for wine pairings, and at Spoonbar Restaurant in Healdsburg, as part of a team dedicated to modern cuisine.

 When he is not planning the next move for his business, Sergio travels across the world and gets inspiration from the cuisines and cultures of Cuba, Mexico, Morocco, Spain, Germany, Japan, and more.